 Ptosis is when the upper eyelid droops down over the eye.
 If the ptosis is severe, it may block vision.

 There is one main muscle that opens the eyelid (levator palebrae superioris).
 Another muscle helps the eye open even more (superior tarsal muscle).
 If there is a problem with either of these muscles or their nerves, ptosis can occur.
 The eyelid muscles stay relaxed, and the lid hangs down over the eye.

 Sometimes the condition is present from birth.
 This kind of ptosis is often due to a problem with the levator palpebrae superioris muscle.
 Other times, ptosis happens later in life because of other health conditions.
 Healthcare providers often group ptosis according to the age when it occurs and the underlying cause.
-Ptosis that is due to a problem with the levator palpebrae superioris muscle is often more severe than if it is due to a problem with the superior tarsal muscle.
+Ptosis that is due to a problem with the levator palpebrae superioris muscle is often more severe than if it's due to a problem with the superior tarsal muscle.

 Ptosis is not very common.
 The most common form that is present from birth is due to poor development of the levator palpebrae superioris muscle.
 It may affect one or both of the eyelids.

 What causes ptosis?

-Ptosis happens when the levator palpebrae superioris muscle does not contract correctly.
-It can also happen when the superior tarsal muscle does not contract correctly.
+Ptosis happens when the levator palpebrae superioris muscle doesn't contract correctly.
+It can also happen when the superior tarsal muscle doesn't contract correctly.
 Many kinds of conditions can cause this.
 For example, ptosis may be caused by:

 - Structural problems with the muscle that are present from birth

 - Muscle disorders (such as mitochondrial myopathy or myotonic dystrophy)

 - Rare disorders present from birth (such as congenital orbital fibrosis)

 - Problems with the tendon attached to the superior tarsal muscle

 - Problems with the levator aponeurosis

 - Too much weight on the eyelid (such as from an eyelid tumor)

 - Injury (especially during eye surgery)

 - Nerve problems (such as with the third cranial nerve or in Horner syndrome)

 - Connection problems between the muscle and the nerve (such as in myasthenia gravis)